-127 This paper advances the state-of-the-art in clustering of programming submissions with a new technique based on 128 129 program analysis.
-Our main contribution is a vector representation of programs, based on purely semantic program 130 131 features, which can be used with standard clustering algorithms from the machine learning literature.
-Our tech-132 nique (sketched in Fig. 1) enjoys several desirable charac-133 134 teristics.
-First, it is able to cluster programs based on their high-level algorithmic solution strategy, ignoring syntactical 135 136 and low-level implementation variations across programs.
-137 This results in far fewer clusters than most clustering approaches (our techniques generate 4 clusters for the prior-138 mentioned assignment HORSES).
-Second, by generating the 139 vector representation, our technique avoids expensive pair-140 wise program analyses.
-Third, our technique is general and 141 142 applicable to a broad range of programming assignments.
-Finally, our program analysis-based technique matches the 143 clustering performance (and, in some cases, outperforms) 144 that of the state-of-the-art neural network-based clustering 145 technique [42], without requiring an expensive training ef-146 147 fort.
-Our clustering approach can be used to drive many 148 automated reasoning tasks in programming education and beyond (e.g., personalized feedback, grading, visualization, 149 similarity detection, fault localization and program repair).
-150
+This paper advances the state-of-the-art in clustering of small imperative programs with a new technique based on program analysis.
+Our main contribution is a vector representation of programs, based on purely semantic program features, which can be used with standard clustering algorithms from the machine learning literature.
+Our technique (sketched in Fig. 1) enjoys several desirable characteristics.
+First, it is able to cluster programs based on their high-level algorithmic solution strategy, ignoring syntactical and lowlevel implementation variations across programs.
+This results in far fewer clusters than most clustering approaches (our techniques generate 4 clusters for the prior-mentioned assignment HORSES).
+Second, by generating the vector representation, our technique avoids expensive pair-wise program analyses.
+Finally, our program analysis-based technique matches the clustering performance (and, in some cases, outperforms) that of the state-of-the-art neural networkbased clustering technique [41], without requiring an expensive training effort.
+Our clustering approach can potentially be used to drive many automated reasoning tasks in programming education and beyond (e.g., personalized feedback, grading, visualization, similarity detection, fault localization and program repair).

-151 Our proposed program representation is based on the key observation that the essence of a solution to a programming 152 153 problem lies in the way the problem space is partitioned 154 into sub-spaces and how the problem is uniquely addressed 155 within individual sub-spaces.
-We use control flow features (CFFs) to represent the former aspect of a solution strategy, as 156 this aspect typically manifests in the use of control structures 157 that ensure each sub-space corresponds to a particular con-158 trol flow path.
-We use data flow features (DFFs) to represent 159 the latter aspect of a solution strategy, as this aspect typically 160 manifests in the use of different operations (along the path).
-161 Given a programming assignment solution and a test-suite, 162 we compute CFFs by counting inputs that follow the same 163 control flow paths as different tests.
-We compute DFFs as the 164 frequency of occurrence of distinct pairs of successive values of individual variables in program executions on tests.
-CFFs and DFFs for each solution are merged to create a program feature vector (PFV).
-Finally, K-means clustering is used to cluster all solutions based on their PFVs.
-166
+Our proposed program representation is based on the key observation that the essence of a solution to a programming problem lies in the way the problem space is partitioned into sub-spaces and how the problem is uniquely addressed within individual sub-spaces.
+We use control flow features (CFFs) to represent the former aspect of a solution strategy, as this aspect typically manifests in the use of control structures that ensure each sub-space corresponds to a particular control flow path.
+We use data flow features (DFFs) to represent the latter aspect of a solution strategy, as this aspect typically manifests in the use of different operations (along the path).
+Given a program and a test-suite, we compute CFFs by counting inputs that follow the same control flow paths as different tests.
+We compute DFFs as the frequency of occurrence of distinct pairs of successive values of individual variables in program executions on tests.
+CFFs and DFFs for each program are merged to create a program feature vector (PFV).
+Finally, K-means clustering is used to cluster all programs based on their PFVs.

 We have implemented our proposed clustering approach in a tool, SEMCLUSTER, and evaluated it on a variety of programs drawn from CodeChef [1], CodeHunt [6] and GitHub.
 The evaluation on 17 real-world programming problems with 8,989 solutions shows that SEMCLUSTER generates 4-15 clusters.
-This is in sharp contrast to the 27-125 clusters generated by CLARA [14] and OverCode [14].
-We further demonstrate the high degree of precision with which SEMCLUSTER identifies unique algorithms among submissions, the ability of SEMCLUSTER to successfully drive CLARA's feedback generation system and the reasonable run-time performance of SEMCLUSTER (3.6 minutes on average per assignment, with 529 submissions on average per assignment).
+This is in sharp contrast to the 27-125 clusters generated by CLARA [14] and OverCode [13].
+We further demonstrate the high degree of precision with which SEMCLUSTER identifies unique algorithms among submissions, the ability of SEMCLUSTER to successfully drive CLARA's program repair system and the reasonable run-time performance of SEM-CLUSTER (3.6 minutes on average per assignment, with 529 submissions on average per assignment).